Wildlife, Marine Life & Volcanoes of Southwestern Galapagos

 The rim of the crater is just the start of trekking opportunities.
 You will next set off along the crater edge and later to the caldera of Cerro Chico which last erupted in 2018.
 The lava formations of tunnels and puffing fumeroles are wonderful to explore.
 The views can also be breathtaking.

-After your trek you will be taken for lunch at a local restaurant.
+After your trek you will be taken back to sea level.

 Day 4: Depart Isabela